Spain Treasury chief: won't request debt-buying fund help - report

 Inigo Fernandez de Mesa also said the Treasury would issue debt in 2013 for those regions that asked for financing help.

-Spain's 17 autonomous regions are shut out of capital markets, and many are considering tapping an 18 billion euro liquidity line from the central government to help meet their financing needs.
+Spain's 17 autonomous regions are shut out of capital markets, and many are considering tapping an 18 billion euro (14.08 billion pounds) liquidity line from the central government to help meet their financing needs.

 "It is not on Spain's agenda to ask for the fund to buy debt, not at all.
 It hasn't happened, and I can assure you it won't happen," Fernandez de Mesa told Expansion.